Where are our fossils from?

 Advice on Spinosaurus teeth:

-We stock a range of Spinosaurus teeth but its worth being aware of a few things often involved with Spinosaurus teeth, especially most commercial grade teeth.
-It is very common for a high percentage of our Spinosaurus teeth to have a fairly high amount of cement or as some people refer to it composite or filler.
+We stock a range of high quality Spinosaurus teeth but its worth being aware of a few things often involved with Spinosaurus teeth, especially most cheaper commercial grade teeth.
+It is very common for a high percentage of our cheaper Spinosaurus teeth to have a fairly high amount of repairs or restoration to them.
 There is nothing wrong with this as the fossils are often found broken and the filler is used to bridge the missing gaps and help keep the fossil stable but it will effect the overall value of the fossil.
-It is also possible that sometimes the preppers may use two or three different bits of teeth to fill gaps in one although we do our best to avoid this and check for any obvious differences and more often than not it is all from the same tooth they will just use a bit more cement if needed.
-So it is important to keep a perspective and be realistic on what you expect from your fossil, if you want a very clean very detailed collector grade tooth with no major restoration it will be allot higher price than a commercially prepped tooth with some fillers.
-Allot of people are very happy with a large tooth at a reasonable price with sections of reconstruction and there is nothing wrong with that at all and we will price fossils accordingly based on the condition and work done to them.
-We will always be very transparent on all fossils we sell and will always happily point out where work has been done on a fossil so please feel free to contact the shop before you purchase if you have any questions.
+So it is important to keep a perspective and be realistic on what you expect from your fossil, if you want a very clean very detailed collector grade tooth with no restoration it will be allot higher price than a commercially prepped tooth with some restoration.
+Allot of people are very happy with a large tooth at a reasonable price with some sections of restoration or repairs and there is nothing wrong with that at all and we will price fossils accordingly based on the condition and work done to them.
+We will always be very transparent on all fossils we sell in our product descriptions and will always happily point out where work has been done on a fossil so please feel free to contact the shop before you purchase if you have any questions.
+Almost all of our dinosaur teeth are what you see is what you get so you can see exactly what you are buying.
 As a side note freshly broken Spinosaurus teeth are very white inside when first exposed to oxygen this dose not mean they are fake, this will usually yellow as the fossil is exposed to the air.
 Overall we have always had very happy customers with our Spinosaurus teeth and have not had a issue with them to date.

 Advice on Mosasaur composite skulls: